Living in Hungary

 Where will I buy groceries and do other shopping in Hungary?

 "People living in Hungary typically buy groceries from supermarkets, local markets, and convenience stores.
 Other shopping can be done at department stores, malls, and specialty shops.
-Online shopping is also becoming increasingly popular in Hungary," mentioned an expat living in Hungary.
+Online shopping is also becoming increasingly popular in Hungary," remarked one expat in Hungary.

 "The main shopping spots are located in Pest's City Center.
 Vaci street is perhaps the most famous of these, which actually designated as a pedestrian precinct.
-The Great Market Hall in Budapest is the most beautiful and largest of all Budapest market halls," said an expat in Budapest.
+The Great Market Hall in Budapest is the most beautiful and largest of all Budapest market halls," wrote one expat living in Budapest.

 What are the visa & residency requirements in Hungary?